daily-co/daily-js/README.md

 - `local`: this is video from the local participant
 - `remote`: this is video from a remote participant
 - `cam`: this is camera video
-- `screen': this is screen sharing video
+- `screen`: this is screen sharing video
 - `cam-on`: the camera for this participant is turned on and streaming
 - `cam-muted`: the camera for this participant is unavailable, blocked, or muted
 - `mic-on`: the mic for this participant is turned on and streaming